A Large Confirmatory Dynamic Factor Model for Stock Market Returns in Different Time Zones: Introduction

-Our approach is also closely related to the nowcasting framework (\cite{giannonereichlinsmall2008}, \cite{banburaetal2013}, \cite{aruobadieboldscotti2009} etc).
-In the nowcasting literature, researchers use factor models to extract the information contained in the data at higher frequencies than the target variable in order to forecast the target variable.
-Here, if we make \textit{additional} assumptions on the data generating processes of the \textit{unobserved} logarithmic 24-hr returns, we could also obtain their corresponding nowcasts; this is the similarity.
-The difference is that, as we shall point out in Section \ref{sec Model}, model (\ref{random29}) is identified under a mild fixed-signs assumption (Assumption \ref{assu ident1}) and hence has a structural interpretation, whereas in the nowcasting literature, identification of factor models is usually not addressed, and factor models are mere dimension-reducing tools with no structural interpretations.
-In some sense, our model belongs to the class of structural dynamic factor models (\cite{stockwatson2016}).

-On the theoretical side, research about estimation of large factor models via the likelihood approach has matured over the last decade.
-The likelihood approach enjoys several advantages such as efficiency compared to the principal components method (\citet[][p.204]{banburaetal2013}). \cite{dozgiannonereichlin2012} established an \textit{average} rate of convergence of the estimated factors using a quasi-maximum likelihood estimator (QMLE) via the Kalman smoother.
+On the theoretical side, research about estimation of large factor models via the likelihood approach has matured over the last decade; \cite{barigozzi2023} provided the most recent and critical review on this topic.
+The likelihood approach enjoys several advantages compared to the principal components method (\citet[p.204]{banburaetal2013}, \citet[p.37]{barigozzi2023}).
+The most prominent advantage in our context (i.e., confirmatory factor models) is its flexibility to incorporate (nonlinear) restrictions on the factor loadings and covariance matrices, something cannot be easily achieved in the principal components method (\citet[p.431]{stockwatson2016}).

+\cite{dozgiannonereichlin2012} established an average rate of convergence of the estimated factors using a quasi maximum likelihood (QML) estimator via the Kalman smoother.
 There is a rotation matrix attached to the estimated factors as the authors did not address identification of factor models.
-Also they did not derive consistency for the estimated factor loadings, or the limiting distributions of any estimate.

-In an important paper, \cite{baili2012} took a different approach to study large exact factor models.
-They treated factors as fixed parameters instead of random vectors.
-One nice thing about this approach is that the theoretical results obtained hold for any dynamic pattern of factors. \cite{baili2012} obtained consistency, the rates of convergence and the limiting distributions of the maximum likelihood estimators (MLE) of the factor loadings, idiosyncratic variances, and sample covariance matrix of factors.
-In fact, \cite{baili2012} called their estimators the QMLE instead of the MLE.
-We decided to re-label them as the MLE since we shall reserve the phrase QMLE for another purpose to be made specific shortly.
-Factors are then estimated via a generalised least squares (GLS) method. \cite{baili2016} generalised the results of \cite{baili2012} to large approximate factor models.
+Moreover, they did not provide consistency or the limiting distributions of the loadings.
+In an important paper, \cite{baili2012} took a different approach to study the large exact factor models. \cite{baili2012} obtained consistency, the rates of convergence, and the limiting distributions of the QML estimator of the factor loadings, idiosyncratic variances, and sample covariance matrix of factors.
+Factors are then estimated via a generalized least squares (GLS) method. \cite{baili2016} generalized the results of \cite{baili2012} to the large approximate factor models.